jutleys/Trimui-Smart-Tomato/README.md

 *Added a new app to fix ADB connection.
 Doesn't require any reboot after running the app (thanks Schmurtz🧅)

-*Added a new app to move the files to the new more user-friendly location

-*Added a new app to disable emulators that don't have Roms (thanks Schmurtz🧅)

-*Added a new app that adds languages to the UI (thanks Schmurtz🧅)

-*Added a new themes (thanks Schmurtz🧅)

-*Added a new app to remove .gitkeep files inside Roms folders, to avoid cluttering the list

-*Added new filters to retroarch

-*Removed old Retroarch folder which could cause freezing in retroarch.

-*Removed game core files from Emus folders as now scrips point to .retroarch/cores resulting in a smaller file to download.

-*Removed instructions and other files from root now you just copy the folder named (Copy contents to sd card root) to formatted clean fat32 card.

-*Removed (System Volume Information) from root this may cause issues your sd card will create its own folder.

-*New theme Joss now set to as default has kill music applied.

-*.retroarch saves/save states & system/Bios folders & screenshots now have been moved to the root of the sd card for easy user-friendly access.
-Now when updating you don't run the risk of losing your saves.

 ## Systems 73 Total.
 ## Changelog v1.5.1